Storage Layer

 Column Architecture

-All persistent data is partitioned into 10 column families.
+All persistent data is partitioned into 11 column families.
 Each maps to a dedicated RocksDB column family with independent compaction and bloom filters.
-The Group column is the most complex, containing 20+ logical key prefixes for governance state.
+The Group column is the most complex, containing 26+ logical key prefixes for governance state including namespace identity, namespace governance ops, group hierarchy, and group encryption keys.

-Column Families (10 total) Meta schema version, node id Config node configuration Identity keypairs, public keys State shared context state KV PrivateState per-node private KV Delta causal deltas (DAG) Blobs binary content store Application WASM binaries, metadata Alias human-readable aliases Generic uncategorized data Group Column — Prefix-Partitioned Keys Each prefix isolates a logical namespace within the single Group column family group::info group metadata group::member members group::role role assignments group::cap capabilities group::alias member aliases group::context linked contexts group::invite invitations group::signing_key keys group::visibility access group::allowlist allow group::oplog operation log group::oplog_head DAG heads group::state_hash root hash group::nonce monotonic group::settings config group::upgrade app upgrades group::epoch governance epoch group::sync_state sync group::pending_op queued group::applied_op applied
+Column Families (10 total) Meta schema version, node id Config node configuration Identity keypairs, public keys State shared context state KV PrivateState per-node private KV Delta causal deltas (DAG) Blobs binary content store Application WASM binaries, metadata Alias human-readable aliases Generic uncategorized data Group Column — Prefix-Partitioned Keys Each prefix isolates a logical namespace within the single Group column family group::info group metadata group::member members group::role role assignments group::cap capabilities group::alias member aliases group::context linked contexts group::invite invitations group::signing_key keys group::parent_ref hierarchy group::child_index tree group::oplog operation log group::oplog_head DAG heads group::state_hash root hash group::nonce monotonic group::settings config group::upgrade app upgrades group::epoch governance epoch group::sync_state sync group::pending_op queued group::applied_op applied

 Membership